 Joint Tickets: One Vote for President and Vice President

-General election ballots, which are regulated by state election laws and authorities, offer voters joint candidacies for President and Vice President for each political party or other group.
+General election ballots, which are regulated by state election laws and authorities, offer voters joint candidacies for President and Vice President for each political party or other groups.
 Thus, voters cast a single vote for electors pledged to the joint ticket of the party they represent.
-They cannot effectively vote for a President from one party and a Vice President from another, unless their state provides for write-in votes.
+They cannot effectively vote for a president from one party and a vice president from another unless their state provides for write-in votes.

 General Election Day

-Elections for all federal elected officials are held on the Tuesday after the first Monday in November in even-numbered years presidential elections are held in every year divisible by four.
-Congress selected this day in 1845; previously, states held elections on different days between September and November, a practice that sometimes led to multiple voting across state lines, and other fraudulent practices.
-By tradition, November was chosen because the harvest was in, and farmers were able to take the time needed to vote.
-Tuesday was selected because it gave a full day’s travel between Sunday, which was widely observed as a strict day of rest, and election day.
+Elections for all federal elected officials are held on the Tuesday after the first Monday in November in even-numbered years and presidential elections are held in every year divisible by four.
+Congress selected this day in 1845; previously, states held elections on different days between September and November, a practice that sometimes led to multiple voting across state lines and other fraudulent practices.
+By tradition, November was chosen because the harvest was in and farmers were able to take the time needed to vote.
+Tuesday was selected because it gave a full day’s travel between Sunday, which was widely observed as a strict day of rest, and Election Day.
 Travel was also easier throughout the north during November, before winter had set in.